 So I am admittedly baffled by a trend that I have observed in recent months and find, frankly, disturbing.
 More and more blogs seem to be completely disabling visitors’ ability to post a comment or requiring visitors to register as a site user in order to comment.

-I first noticed this a few months ago in conjunction with the weekly blog carnival I administer, the Carnival of Family Life.
+I first noticed this in conjunction with the weekly blog carnival I used to administer.
 At first, I received one or two submissions each week from sites that either did not permit comments to be posted at all or required registration.
 But as the weeks progressed, more and more bloggers were submitting articles for the Carnival from sites operated in that fashion.

 As the number of such posts continued to climb, I evaluated the situation and reached a decision: I stopped accepting articles from authors running such sites.
 At first, several bloggers argued with me, contending that their articles were worthy of inclusion in the Carnival because they provided valuable on-topic information.
 In most instances, they were right.
 I found myself torn about rejecting well-written, articulate articles.